 Audit Committee – Royston Hoggarth is the Chairman of the Audit Committee given his “recent and relevant” financial experience in a variety of Chairman, Chief Executive and non-executive director roles and given his prior experience as Chairman of the Axon Group plc Audit Committee.
 Chuck Pol is also a member of the Audit Committee.

-Remuneration Committee – Chuck Pol has been appointed as the Chairman of the Remuneration Committee which also comprises Royston Hoggarth.
+Remuneration Committee – Chuck Pol is the Chairman of the Remuneration Committee which also comprises Royston Hoggarth.

 The Company gives high priority to communications with current and potential future shareholders by means of an active investor relations programme.
 The principal communication with private investors is through the website (www.intercede.com) and the provision of Annual and Interim Reports.
 All shareholders will receive at least 21 clear days’ notice of the Annual General Meeting at which the Directors will be present and available for questions.